silentorb/marloth-story/books/fairytale/part1.md

 "I would have."

 While James was feeling increasingly uneasy, Catherine was thrilled by the attention.
-Reaching into one of her dress pockets, she took out the diadem and placed it upon her head.
+Reaching into a makeshift purse she had been clinging too, she took out the diadem and placed it upon her head.

-The children did more than simply ooh and ahh.
+The children did more than ooh and ahh.
 They were stunned.

 "It makes you look older!" said Henry.